sm2302/a1-grp-matlab-power-of-2-2-n/README.md

 In other words, operations on sparse matrices become more efficient the lower the number of non-zero values.

-Additionally, the precise the amount of memory allocated for the amount of nonzero values a sparse array would have, the more efficient adding nonzero values to the already allocated memory would be.
+Additionally, the more precise the amount of memory allocated (soft maximum) for the amount of nonzero values a sparse array would have, the more efficient adding nonzero values to the already allocated memory would be, as adding more nonzero elements beyond the soft maximum takes more resources.

 `spalloc(h, w, nnz)` initializes an empty sparse matrix of size `h` by `w` with a soft capacity to hold `nnz` amount of nonzero values